illuzor/NotificationExtention/README.md

-NotificationExtention
+NotificationExtension
 =====================

-Android AIR native extention for show Alert and Toast sample.
+Android AIR native extension for show Alert and Toast sample.

-With this simple extention you can show Android native Alert with "ok" button and Android native Toast in your mobile AIR application.
+With this simple extension you can show Android native Alert with "ok" button and Android native Toast in your mobile AIR application.

 How to use: